From the start of training camp, NHL teams are evaluating players to assemble their season roster. These individuals invited to training camp include:

 Final Thoughts

 As you can see, the answer to your question is the classic “it depends”.
-That’s because it depends on the reason you searched for the question in the first place.

 Maybe you’re writing a report to figure out how many players earn NHL or minor league contracts.